AmirKaseb/sealed-secret-rotator/README.md

 ### Accessing Private Keys
 - Query secrets labeled `sealedsecrets.bitnami.com/sealed-secrets-key` in the controller's namespace.
 - Use `kubectl get secret -n <namespace> -l <label> -o yaml` to fetch private keys.
+- The retrieved secret may contain multiple private keys, including historical ones.
+This allows for key rotation while maintaining compatibility.
+- kubeseal automatically selects the correct private key to decrypt each SealedSecret, matching it by the corresponding certificate.
 - Securely handle keys in memory to avoid exposure (see `getPrivateKeys()`).

 ### Decrypting SealedSecrets